 13. Set Default CPU and Graphics Speed

-You can also use the MSI Afterburner tool or Zotac firestorm application in order to lower the clocking speed.
+You can also use the MSI Afterburner tool or Zotac firestorm application to lower the clocking speed.
 Once done, you can run the Roblox game to check whether it’s crashing at startup or not.

 14. Uninstall and Reinstall Roblox